alotdog/coinvert/README.md

 Demo: <http://alotdog.github.io/coinvert/> (non-php/block.io version for static gh-pages branch with hard coded values)

-### Super-rad number spinner
+### Clean/minimal number spinner
-The number spinners are custom and pretty rad.
-They look good across browsers and allow you to type values, use the clicky buttons, and press the up/down keys to scroll quickly.
+Looks good across browsers and allow you to type values, use the clicky buttons, and use the up/down keys to scroll quickly.
 Rel measurements and no images for scalability.

 Screenshot:
 ![coinvert screenshot](screenshot.png)